jang33013-ops/Comp359-Assignment3/README.md

 ##  Dhananjay Sharma — Decoding a Prüfer Sequence

-A Prüfer sequence is a list of n−2 numbers, each between 1 and n.
-Decoding it means reconstructing the original labeled tree — producing an edge list like `[(1, 2), (1, 3), (3, 4)]`.
+Decoding a Prüfer sequence means reconstructing the original labeled tree — producing an edge list like `[(1, 2), (1, 3), (3, 4)]`.

+### Why the algorithm works
-**Why the algorithm works:** every leaf (a vertex with degree 1) in a labeled tree must be the smallest label that does not appear in the remaining Prüfer sequence at any step.
+Every leaf (a vertex with degree 1) in a labeled tree must be the smallest label that does not appear in the remaining Prüfer sequence at any step.
 This is because a vertex appears in the Prüfer sequence exactly once for each neighbour it has except its last one — so a label missing from the sequence must currently be a leaf.
 We repeatedly peel off the smallest such leaf, connect it to the next element in the code, and continue until two vertices remain.

-**The algorithm step by step:**
+### The algorithm step by step

 1. Compute n = len(code) + 2.
 Build available = {1, 2, ..., n}
 2. Repeat n−2 times: